Real Colegio de las Escuelas Pías

 More than a painting, a presence that transforms the space.

-Its monumental proportions, conceived centuries ago, create a verticality that evokes a powerful, almost overwhelming sensation as one moves through the space.
-Today, that experience reaches a new dimension following the award of the European Europa Nostra Prize for the restoration of its dome, one of the largest masonry structures in Europe.
-The intervention has not only restored its structural stability, but also its material and luminous identity—from the more than 32,000 glazed ceramic tiles to the reopening of the lantern, which once again casts natural light into the interior of the temple.
+Its monumental proportions, conceived centuries ago, create a powerful sense of verticality that makes moving through the space a profoundly awe-inspiring experience.
+Today, that experience reaches a new dimension following the award of the European Europa Nostra Award for the restoration of its dome, one of the largest masonry structures in Europe.
+The intervention has restored not only its structural stability, but also its material and luminous identity: from the more than 32,000 glazed ceramic tiles to the reopening of the lantern, which once again allows natural light to fall upon the interior of the church.

-The visit culminates with the ascent to the dome, where it is possible to closely observe its constructive complexity, its technical solutions, and the extraordinary scale of a space conceived to transcend time.
+The visit culminates with the ascent to the dome, where visitors can admire at close range its constructive complexity, its technical solutions, and the extraordinary scale of a space conceived to transcend time.

-Its monumental proportions, conceived centuries ago, create a verticality that evokes a powerful, almost overwhelming sensation as one moves through the space.
-Today, that experience reaches a new dimension following the award of the European Europa Nostra Prize for the restoration of its dome, one of the largest masonry structures in Europe.
-The intervention has not only restored its structural stability, but also its material and luminous identity—from the more than 32,000 glazed ceramic tiles to the reopening of the lantern, which once again casts natural light into the interior of the temple.
+Its monumental proportions, conceived centuries ago, create a powerful sense of verticality that makes moving through the space a profoundly awe-inspiring experience.
+Today, that experience reaches a new dimension following the award of the European Europa Nostra Award for the restoration of its dome, one of the largest masonry structures in Europe.
+The intervention has restored not only its structural stability, but also its material and luminous identity: from the more than 32,000 glazed ceramic tiles to the reopening of the lantern, which once again allows natural light to fall upon the interior of the church.

-The visit culminates with the ascent to the dome, where it is possible to closely observe its constructive complexity, its technical solutions, and the extraordinary scale of a space conceived to transcend time.
+The visit culminates with the ascent to the dome, where visitors can admire at close range its constructive complexity, its technical solutions, and the extraordinary scale of a space conceived to transcend time.